Paperback is a lightweight, fast, and accessible ebook and document

 program, and restores them on next launch.

-expression support.
+and regular expression support.

 automatically set up.

-Currently supported
+Currently supported file

 File menu

-Ctrl+O: open a document.
+Ctrl+O: Open a document.

-Ctrl+F4: close the currently focused document.
+Ctrl+F4: Close the current document.

-Ctrl+Shift+F4: close all currently opened documents.
+Ctrl+Shift+F4: Close all open documents.

 Go menu